 - SAIFI System Average Interruption Frequency Index is another important feature of a reliable distribution system whereby the utility strives to reduce the frequency of power outages.
 The utility must track the number of times its customers have experienced a power outage over the past year. - SAIFI = Number of customer interruptions/Total number of customers served - Beginning with the 2016 Scorecard, the OEB has revised the methodology used to calculate the System Reliability reporting to exclude the impact of Major Events.
-This revision also involves a restatement of the distributor-specific 5-year System Reliability targets to remove the impact of prior years' Major Events. - NPEI's target for 2017 is an average frequency index of less than 1.30, which is NPEI's 5-year average SAIFI for 2010 2014 (i.e. the 5 years prior to NPEI's last Cost-of-Service Rate Application), excluding the impact of Major Events.
-NPEI's SAIFI result for 2017 is 1.55, which represents a slight decline from 2016 (2016 = 1.38).
+This revision also involves a restatement of the distributor-specific 5-year System Reliability targets to remove the impact of prior years' Major Events. - NPEI's target for 2018 is an average frequency index of less than 1.30, which is NPEI's 5-year average SAIFI for 2010 2014 (i.e. the 5 years prior to NPEI's last Cost-of-Service Rate Application), excluding the impact of Major Events.
+NPEI's SAIFI result for 2018 is 1.65, which represents a slight increase over 2017 (2017 = 1.55).

-- A significant factor contributing to the increase in the average number of interruptions in 2017 were outages due to high winds that impacted the Niagara region on March 8, 2017, affecting 8,255 of NPEI's customers.
-On this date, Environment Canada issued a warning about strong winds, which gusted up to 100 km/h in the area.
-Excluding the impact of the outages due to high winds on March 8, 2017 would result in an Average Number of Times that Power to a Customer is Interrupted for 2017 of 1.40, which is very consistent with recent years. - During 2017 there was also a significant increase in animal contacts within our system.
-2016 totals for all forms of animal contact were 37 events with 3,457 customers affected, while 2017 saw 46 events with 14, 857 customers affected.
-The events with high numbers of customers affected, appeared to be centered around the feeder riser poles in the right of way around our Kalar TS.
-In 2018 NPEI installed additional wildlife deterrents and barriers at the feeder riser poles at Kalar TS and other equipment poles in the areas with increased wildlife contacts as a means of reducing the frequency of these events. - NPEI is taking action to maintain its system reliability.
+- A significant factor contributing to the increase in the average number of interruptions in 2018 are outages due to two high wind events that impacted the Niagara region on April 4, 2018 (affecting 11,052 of NPEI's customers) and on May 4, 2018 (affecting 9,767 of NPEI's customers).
+On both of these dates, Environment Canada issued a warning about strong winds, which gusted up to 100 km/h in the area.
+Excluding the impact of the outages due to high winds on April 4, 2018 and May 4, 2018 would result in an Average Number of Times that Power to a Customer is Interrupted for 2018 of 1.28. - NPEI is taking action to maintain its system reliability.
 NPEI has conducted a detailed review of its distribution assets and prepared a comprehensive plan, which provides for the renewal of its distribution system over the period 2015 2019.
 NPEI has adopted a proactive, balanced approach to distribution system planning, infrastructure investment and replacement programs to address immediate risks associated with end-of-life assets; manage distribution system risks; ensure the safe and reliable delivery of electricity; and balance ratepayer and utility affordability.